IAIK/KernelSnitch/README.md

 ### Software Dependencies

-A system running with Linux kernel v5.15 to v6.8.
-As a reference, our primary evaluation system is Ubuntu 22.04 with generic kernels v5.15 or v6.8.
+While the attacks should generically work on Linux kernels, we recommend evaluating the artifacts on a downstream Ubuntu Linux kernel v5.15, v6.5, or v6.8.
+For reference, our primary evaluation system was Ubuntu 22.04 with generic kernels v5.15, v6.5, or v6.8.

-One part for the artifact evaluation is to insert a kernel module, which requires root privileges.
+One part of the artifact evaluation is to insert a kernel module that requires *root privileges*.
 This module is required to obtain the ground truth of the occupancy level of kernel data structures.
+We tested our kernel module with the downstream Ubuntu Linux kernels v5.15, v6.5, and v6.8.
+For other kernels that have different config files (or other downstream changes) our implemented module may not do what we intended.
+Specifically, in order to obtain the occupancy ground truth of the data structures, we redefined and reimplemented several structures and functions according to how they are implemented in the Ubuntu Linux kernel.
+We did this because several functions used to access kernel data structures are implemented as inline functions, e.g., `__rhashtable_lookup`, which prevented us from calling these functions directly.
+Another reason is that several structs, e.g., `msg_queue`, are defined in c files, which also prevents us from using these struct definitions.

 ## Artifact Installation & Configuration